mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 ### §6.
 Guest
 1. The position of Guest is intended for people who simply want to come by and spend some time in the space.
 1. A Guest may—
-	1. reside in the space and use its resources, and
+	1. stay in the space and use its resources, and
 	1. participate in Operational Activity.
 1. A person first becomes a Guest simply by arriving.
 1. A Guest is warmly recommended to—
 	1. read the [Visitor's Document](../about/visiting), and
   1. communicate with a resident, preferably a Volunteer or Member, before arriving.
-1. A Guest is taken to implicitly accept the Constitution and Collective Agreements.
+1. A Guest implicitly accepts the Constitution and Collective Agreements.
-1. A Guest should be evaluated as soon as possible after 14 days during which they may request to—
+1. A Guest should be evaluated (§9.) as soon as possible after two weeks (14 days).
+At their evaluation they may request to—
   1. continue as a Guest, or
   1. progress to Volunteer.
 1. A person ceases to be a Guest—